Baldur's Gate II: Throne of Bhaal: Story

 The story is based on a war that breaks out in Tethyr amongst the Bhaalspawn.
 The player character (PC) must venture through regions including the city of Saradush, which is under siege by fire giants, a fortress in the Underdark, and a monastery in Amkethran.
-Through the game, the PC has to defeat five legendary Bhaalspawn, known as The Five.
+Through the game, the PC has to defeat a quintet of legendary Bhaalspawn, known as The Five.

 As the story progresses, The Five kill all their brethren, despite the efforts of Melissan, a woman trying to save all the innocent Bhaalspawn and keep them safe in Saradush.
-Only when the PC kills off The Five and uncovers his own power is the truth revealed: Melissan is in fact Amelyssan the Blackhearted, the mastermind behind both The Five and the slaughterer of all the Bhaalspawn.
+Only when the PC kills off The Five and uncovers their own power is the truth revealed: Melissan is in fact Amelyssan the Blackhearted, the mastermind behind both The Five and the slaughterer of all the Bhaalspawn.
 She was once Bhaal's high priestess, to whom he entrusted the task of his resurrection.
 She does not intend to resurrect the god, however.
 Instead, she is preparing to become the Goddess of Murder herself.

 With all quests finished and all Bhaalspawn killed, the PC must journey to the planar Throne of Bhaal for the great final battle against Amelyssan.
 Ultimately, the PC is presented with the choice of either ascending the throne of Bhaal or destroying it and returning to peaceful life as a mortal.
 If the PC chooses to ascend, they have the option of either becoming the new God of Murder or becoming a deity dedicated to good and righteousness.